Thursday, 11 August 2022

 The Golden Temple of Dambulla was constructed at the base of the hill.
 This temple was constructed with sweeping Chinese roofs.
 This part of the temple is the 2nd entrance of the main Dambulla caves are atop the rock.

-The First Cave also called as Devaraja Lena....
+The First Cave also called Devaraja Lena...

-The Second Cave, Maharaja Lena or the cave of Great Kings…
+The Second Cave, Maharaja Lena, or the cave of Great Kings…

 This is the largest and most significant of all the 80 and odd caves.
 This cave mainly comprises of paintings in red and gold shades.
 Almost all the surfaces of this cave are covered with paintings.
-One of the significant painting is the demon Mara trying to disturb Buddha’s dhyana.
+One of the significant paintings is the demon Mara trying to disturb Buddha’s dhyana.

 There are 56 statues of Buddha of which 40 are in sitting posture and the rest are in standing posture.
-Along with Buddha statues, there are two statues of the Kings Nissankamalla of Polonnaruwa and Vattagami Abhaya of Anuradhapura, who are responsible converting this cave as Buddha Vihara.
+Along with Buddha statues, there are two statues of the Kings Nissankamalla of Polonnaruwa and Vattagami Abhaya of Anuradhapura, who are responsible for converting this cave to Buddha Vihara.
 King Nissankamalla of Polonnaruwa’s period inscription is at the entrance of this cave.

-There is a pool of water in side this cave.
+There is a pool of water inside this cave.
 The water drips from the top of the rock is collected in this pool.
-Even during summer and draught, the water in the pool didn’t dried up and the dripping of water also never stopped.
+Even during summer and drought, the water in the pool didn’t dry up and the dripping of water also never stopped.

 Cave three – Maha Alut Viharaya....